microsoft/r-server-hospital-length-of-stay/Visualize_Results.md

 ### Configure PowerBI to Access Data
 In order to replace the cached data with data from your SQL Server, follow the steps below.

-(Skip steps 1 - 5  if your SQL Server is on the same machine as your PowerBI file.)

 1. Open the `{{ site.pbi_name }}` file in the {{ site.folder_name }} folder.
 Click on `Edit Queries` in the toolbar.
  <br/>